Fairness · NYC LL 144 · EU AI Act

 Fairness isn't a polish pass.

 Chiron's technical screening is designed against NYC Local Law 144 and the EU AI Act from the foundations up.
-An independent bias audit runs annually; every recommendation is reviewed by a human; every dimension shows its evidence.
+Every recommendation is reviewed by a human; every dimension shows its evidence.

 The frameworks we hold ourselves to